RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this setting enabled, there is a star symbol added at the beginning of the game name in the gamelist views.
 It's strongly recommended to keep this setting enabled if the option to sort favorite games above non-favorites has been enabled.
 If not, favorite games would be sorted on top of the gamelist with no visual indication that they are favorites, which would be very confusing.

+**Use plain ASCII for special gamelist characters**

+There are some special characters in ES-DE such as the favorites star, the folder icon and the tickmark (seen when editing custom collections) that are displayed using symbols from the bundled Font Awesome.
+This normally looks perfectly fine, but on some specific themes with very pixelated fonts such as [es-themes-snes-mini](https://github.com/ruckage/es-theme-snes-mini) and [es-themes-workbench](https://github.com/ehettervik/es-theme-workbench) these symbols look terrible.
+For such themes, this option is available, which will use plain ASCII characters instead of the Font Awesome symbols.
+For the favorites an asterisk `*` will be used, for folders a hash sign `#` will be used and for the tickmark an exclamation mark `!` will be used.
+This only applies to the gamelist view, at all other places in the application the Font Awesome symbols are retained.
+Make sure to disable this option if not using such a pixelated theme as it looks equally terrible to enable this option on themes where it's not supposed to be used.

 **Enable quick list scrolling overlay**

 With this option enabled, there will be an overlay displayed when scrolling the gamelists quickly, i.e. when holding down the _Up_, _Down_, _Left shoulder_ or _Right shoulder_ buttons for some time.
 The overlay will darken the background slightly and display the first two characters of the game name.
 If the game is a favorite and the setting to sort favorites above non-favorites has been enabled, a star will be shown instead.